Meridian in Ada County, Idaho — The American West (Mountains)

 Marker series.
 This marker is included in the Idaho State Historical Society marker series.

 Location.
 43° 36.263′ N, 116° 23.482′ W. Marker is in Meridian, Idaho, in Ada County.
 Marker is at the intersection of Main Street and Franklin Road, on the right when traveling north on Main Street.
+Marker is located in Storey Park next to the Meridian Chamber of Commerce.
 Touch for map.
-Marker is located in Storey Park next to the Meridian Chamber of Commerce.
 Marker is at or near this postal address: 205 East Franklin Road, Meridian ID 83642, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Old Oregon Trail - West Boise (approx. 4.4 miles L.D.S.
-Pioneers of Boise (approx. 5.7 miles away); Northwest Nazarene University (approx. 7.8 miles away); McClelland (sic) Ferry (approx. 9.2 miles away); The Log Cabin (approx. 9.2 miles away); Wilson Price Hunt Expedition (approx. 9.2 miles away); The WPA (Works Project Administration) (approx. 9.2 miles away); The Boise Gallery of Art - 1937 (approx. 9.3 miles away).
+At least 8 other Old Oregon Trail - West Boise (approx. 4.4 miles away); L.D.S.
+Pioneers of Boise (approx. 5.7 miles away); Northwest Nazarene University (approx. 7.8 miles away); The Little White Church (approx. 8.3 miles away); Reinhold Chrystman (approx. 9.2 miles away); McClelland (sic) Ferry (approx. 9.2 miles away); The Log Cabin (approx. 9.2 miles away); Wilson Price Hunt Expedition (approx. 9.2 miles away).

 Categories. • Natural Features •